Approximable triangulated categories: Introduction

 The notion of noetherian triangulated categories in Remark~\ref{R0.11}(v) is new, and was inspired by the result.
 Noetherianness is a condition that seems natural, and guarantees that there will be plenty of objects in $\ct^b_c$.
 Without some noetherian hypothesis, the only obvious object in $\ct^b_c$ is zero. \ermk

-\nin {\bf Acknowledgements.}\ \ The author would like to thank Jesse Burke, Anthony Kling and Bregje Pauwels for questions and comments that led to improvements on earlier versions of the manuscript.
+\nin {\bf Acknowledgements.}\ \ The author would like to thank Jesse Burke, Anthony Kling, Steve Lack, Luke Mitchelson, Bregje Pauwels, Geordie Williamson and an anonymous referee for questions and comments that led to improvements on earlier versions of the manuscript.
 These comments were made both about earlier drafts, and during talks presenting parts or all of the material.